lf-edge/edge-home-orchestration-go/docs/platforms/x86_64_linux/x86_64_linux.md

 > To easy change the configuration, you can use the kconfig-frontends.
 For Ubuntu 20.04 you can execute next command `sudo apt-get install kconfig-frontends`.

-After successfully build you can run edge-orchestration by execute next command:
+After successfully build, you can run edge-orchestration  for different configurations :
+1. Run normal mode
 ```
 make run
 ```